1. Home

 While the whole-home monitor can be a great tool, it can be difficult to determine which appliance is using the most energy if you have multiple appliances on one circuit.
 That situation is a common issue in kitchens, as several small appliances can be connected to one circuit.

 An individual appliance energy monitor (sometimes called an outlet monitor) can be extremely useful if you need to monitor a few specific devices.
-For example, if you suspect that certain appliances are using vampire energy, you can use an energy monitor to track their specific electricity data when they’re supposed to be “off”.
+For example, if you suspect that certain appliances are using vampire energy, you can use an energy monitor to track their specific electricity data when they’re supposed to be off.

 When you turn on an appliance with an attached monitor, alternating current (AC) energy is sent from the outlet through the monitor and then through the power cord.
 The energy monitor probe on the power cable sends secondary AC information to the energy monitor so you can learn how much electricity is being used.

 There are some limitations to these individual appliance monitors.
-You cannot use them for larger 220v appliances like clothes dryers and oven ranges.
+You cannot use them for larger 220v appliances like clothes dryers and ovens/ranges.
 They are only intended to be used with smaller appliances like blenders or lights.
 Also, if you aren't sure where most of your electrical energy is being used before you begin testing, you may end up having to buy quite a few monitors to figure out the problem, or measure outlets individually over a long period of time.

-In addition to tracking energy usage, smart plugs can also be used to disconnect the power from the device that’s attached to it, which is helpful for electronics like cable boxes that can be turned off at night to save power without losing functionality.
+In addition to tracking energy usage, smart plugs can also be used to disconnect the power from the device attached to it, which is helpful for electronics like cable boxes that can be turned off at night to save power without losing functionality.

-Comparing Whole-Home and Individual Appliance Energy Monitors
+Whole-Home vs Individual Appliance Energy Monitors

 Depending on your needs, you might be better off with a whole-home monitor or an individual appliance energy monitor.